desinole/serverless-enterprise/samples.md

 Talk about high-density app allocation

+talk about zone redundancy

 Talk about cost
 Learn about running .NET code on functions (Java, NodeJS, Python) Logging and monitoring costs a lot if you log informational, should not exceed 15% of budget

+Secrets always in Key vault
+where possible use idenity over connection string

 Talk about logicapps and connectors (hosted versus managed)